DmitriBoulanger/samples/basic/README.md

 ### Contents
 Basic samples mostly coming as transformed tutorials.
-These samples are separated into levels 0, ... .
+These samples are separated into levels 0, ... :

-The level 0 contains the most standard samples.
+- level 0 contains the most simple samples
+- level 1 consists of more complex tutorials

 ### Maven features - parent: samples